 Poori: Poori are flat circles of dough that have been deep fried in ghee or oil until they puff and become slightly crispy on the outside.
 Typically served with aloo ki sazi (stir-fried potatoes), this is a beloved comfort food in northern India.

 Tikka Masala: Tikka is the Hindi term for “small chunks,” and masala means a spice blend.
 So when small chunks of anything, like chicken, are cooked in a sauce with a particular spice blend, it is called Chicken Tikka Masala.
 The same way when paneer comes to the play, it is called Paneer Tikka Masala.
 The world famous sauce used in tikka masala is mainly tomato-based, with some richness added by cream or thick yogurt.

 Chana (Chole) Masala: Chana or Chole is the Hindi name for chickpeas.
 Chana masala is simply chickpeas cooked in an onion, ginger, and garlic-based sauce with garam masala added to it.
 This is a popular North Indian curry; it’s spicy and packs a punch.
 It’s typically served with soft and flaky bread called Bhature, or with a baked, pillowy bread called Kulcha.

-Saag Paneer: Saag is simply the hindi name for leafy green vegetables.
-But this particular dish refers to a delicious curry where spinach is cooked with spices and then paneer is added to the dish.
-At some Indian restaurants, you can also find this dish under the name of Palak Paneer, where palak is a hindi name for spinach.
+Saag Paneer: Saag is simply the Hindi name for leafy green vegetables.
+But this particular dish refers to a delicious curry where spinach is cooked with spices and then diced paneer (an Indian cheese) is added to the dish.
+At some Indian restaurants, you can also find this dish under the name of Palak Paneer, where palak is the Hindi word for spinach.

 Korma: Korma is a preparation where protein is cooked with a yogurt-based sauce flavored with ginger and garlic.
 Fried onion is added to thicken the sauce and that is what also gives it a hint of sweetness.